Have you heard about Hack Frontend Community?Join us on Telegram!

-What is CDN and Why is it Needed?
+What is CDN and How Does It Work?

 CDN (Content Delivery Network) is distributed server network used for fast delivery of static content (images, styles, scripts, videos, etc.) to users worldwide.